Get a free, no obligation personal loan quote with rates as low as 9.99%

 2. Incorrect Payment Statuses

-One of the most important determinants of your credit scores is payment history.
-In fact, your payment history often had the biggest impact on your scores.
+The most important factor involved in the calculation of your credit scores is payment history.
 If you miss a few payments and are at least 60 days past due on them, this will generally negatively affect your credit scores.

 3. Incorrect Account Statuses